marco-kretz/advent-of-code-2024/README.md

-# Advent of Code 2024
+# 🌟 Advent of Code 2024 🌟

-These are my solutions to the AoC 2024 in PHP.
+These are my solutions to the [Advent of Code 2024](https://adventofcode.com/2024) in modern PHP.<br>
+All code is written without any assistance by a LLM (where would be the fun then, right?).

 ## Prequesites